Starting a Team?

 Regional Activity Fee ($125)

 This fee helps to offset the cost of events within the region.
-There is no additional cost for teams who move onto the West TN FLL Championship to attend that event.
+This cost covers all local events, there are no additional costs for teams who advance to other local events like the West TN FLL Championship.

 Challenge Set ($95)